-Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town.
-The local guide will give you time to explore the ancient city walls at your own pace.
-There are options here to hire a bicycle or an electric cart to drive along the length of the wall, these are offered by private vendors and can be organised at your own expense.
+Later, stroll on the beautifully preserved 14th century city walls that enclose Xian's old town, where your local guide will give you time to explore at your own pace.
+Afterwards, quench your thirst with a trip to a local brewery where you will enjoy a refreshing beer tasting experience (non-alcoholic beverages are available).

 This evening, dine on delicious Shui Jiao dumplings and watch a performance of Tang Dynasty dancing this evening.